ender74/ender74.de/README.md

 - [TODO List](#todo-list)

 #### Summary
+This projects hosts the sources for my private homepage http://www.ender74.de.

-This project is based on react.
+The project is based on react.
 Its purpose is to display an resume.
 The data to be displayed is loaded from a json file (see [jsonresume.org](https://jsonresume.org/) for the schema).

 To use this project simply copy your resume.json to the src folder.